MKuranowski/GZMGTFS/README.md

 License
 -------

-_PolRegioGTFS_ is provided under the MIT license, included in the `LICENSE` file.
+_GZMGTFS_ is provided under the MIT license, included in the `LICENSE` file.